Blotch3D/Blotch3D/README.md

 ----------------

 There are several primitive models available with Blotch3D.
-The easiest way to add them to your project is to simply copy the Content folder from the Blotch3D project folder to your project folder, and then add the "Content.mgcb" file in that folder to your project.
+The easiest way to add them to your project is to...

+1. Copy the Content folder from the Blotch3D project folder to your project folder

+2. Add the "Content.mgcb" file in that folder to your project

+3. Right-click it and select "Properties"

+4. Open the "Buikld Action" dropdown and select "MonoGameContentReference"

 You can get the names of the content files that you can use by starting the pipeline manager (double-click Content/Content.mgcb).
 You can also add more content via the pipeline manager (see
 <http://rbwhitaker.wikidot.com/monogame-managing-content>).
 See the
 examples for details on how to load and display models, fonts, etc.